[Chords & Lyrics]

 Many directives have long and short alternatives.
 For example, the long form for the directive ‘title’ is title, and the short alternative is t.

-For directives that take arguments, the arguments are separated from the directive name by a : (colon).
-Check: Is whitespace before/after the : allowed?
-Whitespace after the argument?
+For directives that take arguments, the arguments are separated from the directive name by a : (colon) or a space.
+The reference implementation uses any sequence of colons and spaces to separate the parts of the directive.

 Preamble directives